Individual Shrinkage for Random Effects: Monte Carlo Simulations

-We consider one individual (so we here drop the subscript $i$) observed over 3 time periods, with shocks $U_{1},...,U_{3}$ drawn independently from a $N(0, 1)$ and random effect $A$ drawn from a $N(0,\lambda^2_d)$, with $\lambda^2_d$ taking $d=50$ equally-spaced values on the grid $[0.001, 2]$.
-Repeating the simulation 10000 times allows us to approximate the individual MSFE when forecasting the outcome $Y_3$ at time $T=2$ using the various different feasible weights for IW considered in Section \ref{FeasibleIW} (setting $\widehat{Y}_{i,T}^{Pool}=0$).
-Figures \ref{fig:compareIWsmsfe} and \ref{fig:compareIWsmmr} report the various MSFEs, divided by the MSFE of IW-MR, and the minimax regret of different feasible IW rules as a function of the signal-to-noise ratio (which here equals $\lambda^2$).
-In Figure \ref{fig:compareIWsmsfe}, a line above 1 means that the rule is uniformly dominated by IW-MR over the parameter space.
+Consider one individual (so drop the subscript $i$) observed over 3 periods, with $U_{1},\ldots,U_{3}$ i.i.d. from a $\mathcal{N}(0, 1)$ and RE $A \sim \mathcal{N}(0,\lambda^2)$, with $\lambda^2$ taking $50$ equally-spaced values on $[0.001, 2]$.
+Repeating the simulation 10{,}000 times approximates the individual MSFE when forecasting $Y_3$ at $T=2$ under the feasible IW rules of Section~\ref{sec: MRFeasWeights}, with $\widehat{Y}_{i,T}^{TS}=\bar{Y}_i$ and $\mu=0$.
+Figures~\ref{fig:compareIWsmsfe} and~\ref{fig:compareIWsmmr} respectively report the MSFEs of each rule relative to IW-MR, and the regret of each rule, as a function of $\lambda^2$.
+In Figure~\ref{fig:compareIWsmsfe}, a line above 1 means that the rule is dominated by IW-MR.

-Figures \ref{fig:compareIWsmsfe} and \ref{fig:compareIWsmmr} illustrate the dominance of IW-MR (black solid line) over the other feasible rules, in terms of robustness over the parameter space.
-IW-MR is minimax regret optimal over the considered parameter space.
-IW-MSFE-IS (blue dottted line) is uniformly dominated by IW-MR, although not by a large amount.
-The performance of IW-MSFE-OOS (red dashed line) and IW-O (green dashed-dotted line) is similar and depends on the signal to noise ratio, outperforming IW-MR when the signal to noise ratio is very low, but performing poorly over the rest of the parameter space.
+Figures~\ref{fig:compareIWsmsfe} and~\ref{fig:compareIWsmmr} show that IW-MR (black solid line) dominates the other feasible rules in both MSFE and regret.
+IW-MSFE-IS (blue dotted line) is uniformly dominated by IW-MR, although by a small amount.
+IW-MSFE-OOS (red dashed line) and IW-O (green dashed-dotted line) outperform IW-MR when $\lambda^2$ is very low, but perform poorly over the rest of the parameter space.
+We therefore take IW-MR as the preferred rule, closely followed by IW-MSFE-IS.